If you think it might be time to get started with email marketing, jump in.

 - What should they do next? — Call to action

-This simple three-step formula helps you stay focused so you can write effective messages fast.
+This simple formula will help you to stay focused so you can quickly write effective marketing emails.

 Your email subject line is one of the most important lines of text in your whole email.